kaltura/kaltura-player-js/docs/mwembed-playkitjs-parity.md

 * Player V2 used to mimic Flash APIs (sendNotificatiom like) V7 is using modern tecnology HTML% and preact
 * Player V2 is
 * Player V7 is much light weight player, JS prarsing is more efficient and load time is much faster, player bundle contains only required code pieces for playback.
-* Player V7 out of the box UI is more efficient easy to write extra cose using react
+* Player V7 out of the box UI is more efficient easy to write extra code using react
 * Player V7 plugins are linked to the player life cycle and a result player memory leaks are less common
 * Player V7 custom plugin are easy to be integrated to the player
 * Player V7 exposes Playback Adapters or license Adapters.